GreenChill Regulatory Context

 EPA also bans the import of used HCFC-22 without prior approval from both EPA and the government representing the country of export.

 Under Section 608 of the Clean Air Act, EPA has established mandatory leak repair requirements for refrigeration equipment that exceeds certain leak rates.
-Specifically, owners of supermarket refrigeration equipment that leaks more than 35% of its ODS refrigerant charge are subject to mandatory leak repair time lines and recordkeeping requirements.
+On September 26th, 2016 EPA amended Section 608 regulations.
 These regulatory requirements may include equipment retirement, equipment repair, or conversion to non-ODS refrigerants.
+What Supermarkets and Property and Facility Managers Need to Know.

-On November 9, 2015, EPA proposed amendments to Section 608 of the Clean Air Act.
-For instructions and tips on how to submit your comments on the proposed amendments, see the GreenChill Tips and Guidance on Submitting Official Comments.
+For instructions and tips on how to submit your comments on proposed amendments, see the GreenChill Tips and Guidance on Submitting Official Comments.

 Supermarket Industry R-22 Use